-Rev. Dr. Mark Hicks, President, Disciple Bible Outreach Ministries National, Inc.
+Rev. Dr. Mark Hicks, Executive Director, Disciple Bible Outreach Ministries of NC, Inc.

 Mark Hicks was first appointed founding director of Disciple Bible Outreach Ministries by Bishop Charlene Kammerer in June of 1999.
-A pioneer and architect of the DISCIPLE Prison Ministry Initiative, Mark first served as chairperson of the DISCIPLE Prison Ministry Task Force in 1998.
+A pioneer and architect of the DISCIPLE Prison Ministry Initiative, Hicks first served as chairperson of the DISCIPLE Prison Ministry Task Force in 1998.
 While serving in this capacity, he drafted a proposal for a new comprehensive ministry of DISCIPLE Bible Study in North Carolina.
 Once accepted by the North Carolina and Western North Carolina Conferences of the United Methodist Church, this proposal provided the pattern for Disciple Bible Outreach Ministries of North Carolina.
-In 2010, Hicks was named President of Disciple Bible Outreach Ministries National, Inc. and currently oversees the expansion of the Disciple Bible Outreach Ministry in a number of states.
-He holds an AB Degree from the University of North Carolina, Chapel Hill, a Master of Divinity Degree from Duke University and a Doctor of Ministry Degree in Faith-Based and Government Ministry from United Theological Seminary in Dayton, Ohio.
-He is a General Editor of the General Board of Higher Education and Ministry Publication: “I was in Prison: United Methodist Perspectives on Prison Ministry” and is the creator and author of the RINGS OF FELLOWSHIP Bible Study curriculum for youth.
-Hicks is an ordained Elder in the North Carolina Conference of the United Methodist Church and prior to his appointment to Disciple Bible Outreach Ministries, held pastorates in the High Point, Charlotte and Greensboro Districts.
+He holds an AB Degree in History from the University of North Carolina, Chapel Hill, a Master of Divinity Degree from Duke University and a Doctor of Ministry Degree in Faith-Based and Government Ministry from United Theological Seminary in Dayton, Ohio.
+He is a General Editor of the publication: “I was in Prison: United Methodist Perspectives on Prison Ministry” and is the creator and author of the RINGS OF FELLOWSHIP Bible Study curriculum for youth.
+Hicks is an ordained Elder in the North Carolina Conference of the United Methodist Church and prior to his appointment to Disciple Bible Outreach Ministries, held pastorates in the High Point, Charlotte and Greensboro North Carolina.
 Hicks has provided numerous DISCIPLE training events both nationally and abroad.
 Most recently he provided DISCIPLE trainings to Methodist pastors in Peru and Costa Rica.
-He and his wife, Laura, reside in Oak Island, North Carolina and have two daughters.
+He and his wife, Laura have two daughters and one granddaughter.

 Darlene Phillips, Administrator